praneethmurthy/ReProCS/README.md

 This folder contains the code accompanying pre-print.

-[1] "New Results for Provable Dynamic Robust PCA", Praneeth Narayanamurthy and Namrata Vaswani, arXiv:1705.08948, 2017.
+[1] "Provable Dynamic Robust PCA or Robust Subspace Tracking", Praneeth Narayanamurthy and Namrata Vaswani, IEEE Trans.
+Info.
+Theory, 2019 (available at arXiv:1705.08948).

 If you use this code please also cite the following papers